Ashwanisingh0109/Data-science/README.md

 Files:

-The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A blogpost on Medium --> https://github.com/Ankyboy10/Data-Science/edit/master/README.md A folder with the raw data and this readme file.
+The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A blogpost on Medium --> https://medium.com/@singhashwani0109/airbnb-seattle-data-investigation-7a8326a9fc52 .

 How to interact with this project.